 Because Botox is a medication that reduces muscle contraction, if injected into an unintended muscle group, such as just above the inside of your eye, it could cause eyelid drooping.
 There are antidotes to help eyelid droop.
 Other areas to be aware of include around the mouth as loss of the ability to contract muscles can affect your smile or speech.
 Your forehead muscle may have several “compensitory” fibers and sometimes we see a dramatic rise in one or both sides of the brow (“Mr. Spock eyebrow”), but can be readily corrected.

 + When should I start doing Botox?

-The age to begin using Botox has many variables, which include your comfort level, financial commitment to every 14 week injections, and the amount of wrinkles caused by muscle movement.
-We start to see the effects of the wrinkling into our 30s.
-Although some late 20 year olds may begin early if their muscles are especially strong and feeling they look angry or tired.
-However, I’ve had several 40 and 50 year olds who are beginning Botox for the first time, so there is really not a standard except what you feel personally.
+The age to begin using Botox has many variables, which include your comfort level, financial commitment to injections every 14 weeks, and the amount of wrinkles caused by muscle movement.
+We start to see the effects of wrinkling into our 30s, although some late 20-year olds may begin early if their muscles are especially strong and they feel they look angry or tired.
+However, we’ve had several 40 and 50-year olds who are beginning Botox for the first time, so there is really not a standard age, other than what you feel personally.

 + When will I see results?

 It takes 2 weeks to see the full effect, but you may see results in as soon as 2 days.

 + What can I expect during my treatment?

 Botox must be “injected” into the muscle groups.
 This means Dr. Tokarz will use a very fine needle to do this.
 It stings a little due to the needle, but most patients tell her they feel minimal pain during the procedure.
 There is some transient swelling at the injection sites (like a bug bite reaction) which lasts about 20 minutes.